predixdesignsystem/px-simple-horizontal-bar-chart/README.md

 Px-simple-horizontal-bar-chart is a Predix UI component used to visualize a series of numeric values as a horizontally-oriented bar chart.
 The series is represented by horizontally left-aligned rectangle bars, the width of each proportionally representing a value.

 The bar colors and legend labels are configurable.
 The width and height of the component are also configurable.
-We recommend viewing the `demo.html` page to see all the various configuration possibilities.
+We recommend viewing the demo page to see all the various configuration possibilities.
 We also recommend using the default settings as they are designed for proper performance.

 ## Usage